Join our Collector Community!

 Finally, “unfinished” works are used by the curators to show how artists throughout the centuries intentionally chose the unfinished to experiment and adopt important aesthetic alternatives to the traditional view of finish.
 By using seemingly unfinished approaches, artists could be more expressive and convey spontaneity and even challenge the viewer to use his/her own imagination to complete the concept.
 In this work by Picasso, the artist has purposely painted the focal point with great detail while leaving the margins “unfinished” and yet he considered the work finished as evidenced by his signature.

-Pablo Picasso, Carafe and Candlestick (1909) (Oil on Canvas), Metropolitan Museum
+Pablo Picasso, Carafe and Candlestick (1909) (Oil on canvas), Metropolitan Museum

-Pablo Picasso, Carafe and Candlestick (1909) (Oil on Canvas), Metropolitan Museum
+Pablo Picasso, Carafe and Candlestick (1909) (Oil on canvas), Metropolitan Museum

 So, on your next foray to the Big Apple, be sure to take in this new Met experience!